Isaac Mattson: Pittsburgh Pirates

 On December 11, 2023, Mattson signed a minor league contract with the Pittsburgh Pirates.
 He began 2024 with the Double–A Altoona Curve, and was later promoted to the Triple–A Indianapolis Indians, compiling a 7–2 record and 3.17 ERA with 89 strikeouts over 37 total games.
 On September 19, 2024, the Pirates selected Mattson's contract, adding him to their active roster.
 In 3 games for Pittsburgh, he posted a 5.06 ERA with 6 strikeouts over 5 1/3 innings pitched.
 On November 4, Mattson was removed from the 40-man roster and sent outright to Triple–A Indianapolis.
 He elected free agency the same day.

 On November 18, 2024, Mattson re–signed with the Pirates on a minor league contract.
 He began the 2025 campaign with Indianapolis, posting a 2.50 ERA with 22 strikeouts and four saves in his first 16 outings.
 On May 20, 2025, the Pirates selected Mattson's contract, adding him to their active roster.
 On June 7, Mattson earned his first career win after tossing a scoreless seventh inning against the Philadelphia Phillies.
+Mattson made 44 relief appearances for the Pirates and went 3-3 with a 2.45 ERA and 45 strikeouts over 47 2/3 innings.